Kenyon College: Founding

 After becoming the first Episcopal Bishop of Ohio in 1818, Philander Chase found a severe lack of trained clergy on the Ohio frontier.
 He sailed to England and solicited donations from George Kenyon, Lord Gambier, and the writer and philanthropist Hannah More.
-The college was incorporated in December, 1824.
-Dissatisfied with the original location of the college in Worthington, Chase purchased 8000 acres of land in Knox County (with the Mount Vernon lawyer Henry Curtis), and reached what he would name Gambier Hill on July 24, 1825.
+The college was incorporated in December 1824.
+Dissatisfied with its original location in Worthington, Chase bought 8000 acres of land in Knox County (with the Mount Vernon lawyer Henry Curtis), and reached what he named Gambier Hill on July 24, 1825.